 My friends at Regent look at me funny when I tell them that learning the biblical languages was my best experience at Regent.
 But it was!
 Learning Greek and Hebrew was so refreshing and eye-opening that it made me fall in love with the Word of God.
 It has forever changed the way I read the Bible as well as how I teach it.
 It has set me off on a life long journey of learning.

 Approximately 47% of the student body is Canadian, 28% American, and 25% from overseas.
 In the Fall 2011 term, our overseas students came from countries including Australia, New Zealand, Brazil, Hong Kong, the People’s Republic of China, South Africa, Switzerland, Singapore, South Korea, the United Kingdom, and Zambia.

-In some circles, there is a perception that studying theology exclusively means preparing for church ministry, and that this is a predominantly male pursuit.
-As an evangelical school, we have women studying to be ordained pastors.
-We also have almost as many women as we have men studying to apply their faith to their vocation in life, whatever that vocation may be.
-The male/female ratio is 57% men to 43% women.
+At Regent, we have almost as many women as we have men studying to apply their faith to their vocation in life, whatever that vocation may be.
+The male/female ratio is 55% men to 45% women.

 People of all ages come to study at Regent.
 There are those coming straight out of undergraduate studies, those going back to school after some years in the workforce, those enhancing or shifting vocational direction in their mid-life, and those wanting to pursue studies after retiring from full-time work.

 At a time when many schools are turning to distance education to deliver their degrees, we still believe in the value of face-to-face, on-campus education.
 However, we do offer distance education options for students who wish to supplement their on-campus studies with distance courses, or to jumpstart their degree before relocating to Vancouver.